 Learn how to keep your wooden cutting board long-lasting with these tips and tricks.

-dull.
-Wooden cutting boards, on the other hand, are aesthetically pleasing, won’t dull your knives, and are extremely durable, especially when you follow some key steps.
+Wooden cutting boards, on the other hand, won't dull your knives and are extremely durable when cared for properly.

 Dry the board with a towel and then lean it up against a wall to air dry.
 You never want to place a damp wooden cutting board on a table or counter, as placing it wet directly on a surface will keep it from drying properly.

 No need to worry if your ingredients stain your wooden cutting board (looking at you beets, and tumeric).
 Similar to cleaning Stainless Clad Pans, baking soda and water will do the trick.
 Sprinkle a few tablespoons of baking soda directly on the surface of the board and then add enough hot water (or half a lemon) to turn it into a paste.

 Using a sponge or the half lemon, scrub this mixture into the cutting board until the stains go away, and then rinse the board with soap and water and let it dry.